News:

 Acceptance rate: 26% (242/932)

-- [TIOT'21] Adaptive Anomaly Detection for Internet of Things in Hierarchical Edge Computing: A Contextual-Bandit Approach [video presentation] [DOI: 10.1145/3480172]
+- [TIOT'21] Adaptive Anomaly Detection for Internet of Things in Hierarchical Edge Computing: A Contextual-Bandit Approach [video] [DOI: 10.1145/3480172]

 M.V.
 Ngo, T. Luo, and T.Q.
 Quek